 Google Analytics is a popular free web analytics tool by Google.
 It is used for measuring web traffic, bounce rates, conversion rates, real-time number of visitors on your page, etc. It is free of cost and over 74% of website owners use this tool with over 30 million websites using this web analytics tool.

-Learn this tool at IIDE by industry experts in this Online Google Analytics Course.
+Learn this tool at IIDE from industry experts in this Online Google Analytics Course.

 2. Adobe Analytics